Start or stop a DNS server

-To open DNS Manager, click Start, point to Administrative Tools, and then click DNS.
+To open DNS, click Start, click Control Panel, double-click Administrative Tools, and then double-click DNS.

 After you pause or stop the service, on the Action menu, in All Tasks, you can click Resume to immediately resume service.

-When the boot method of your server is configured to load zone data from the registry, changes are applied to DNS servers only when the DNS Server service is initialized again.
-In this case, if a DNS value is manually changed directly in the registry, the DNS Server service must always be restarted for the new value to be used.
+When using registry-based configuration, changes are applied to DNS servers only when the DNS Server service is re-initialized.
+In these cases, if a DNS value is manually changed directly in the registry, the DNS Server service must always be restarted for the new value to be used.